 We will develop techniques using anesthetics and electrical stimulation to selectively suppress the limbic system and frontal lobes in wakeful subjects, and using drugs to suppress or boost the body’s production of hormones related to stress and emotion.

-From the credible science and realistic projection we can now propose the likely impact on wargame techniques in the future.
+From credible science and realistic projection we can now propose the likely impact on wargame techniques in the future.
 We will game a topic with different parts of the players brains “switched off” or “switched on” depending on the phase of the game’s move.
-During those phases of each move that require analysis we will suppress the entire limbic system (brain and body).
+During those phases of each move that require the players to analyse the situation we will suppress the entire limbic system (brain and body).
 We can then explore totally rational analysis driven by the frontal lobe generated critical faculties of the players and in the absence of any emotional processing.

 The problem here is the likely difficulty of getting emotionless people to make decisions when it is “decision time” in the game – for example when it is time to select a move or COA from a set that has been discussed and explored during the planning phases of the game’s moves.
 So, during the phases when the players are called on to make decisions, we will boost the limbic system to turn decision-making motivation back on.
 In other words we pulse the limbic systems of the players in phase with the tasks required during the game; suppress for analysis, boost for decision making.